 These are the types of problems Calvinism raises in thought and practice.
 Now the Calvinist will claim that Scripture teaches the Calvinist doctrines.
 Therefore, not only do we need to provide alternative interpretations of the relevant texts, we need to grapple with whether or not interpretations that lead to incoherencies, inconsistencies and contradictions could ever be valid interpretations.
 We should not think that proposing inconsistent and contradictory interpretations of Scripture is unimportant.
 We need to know whether such interpretive results disqualify those interpretations as correct.
 And that is a hermeneutical issue.
 It requires us to look into what makes for sound principles of interpretation.
 The significance at the hermeneutical level of the logical and moral incoherence of Calvinism is what we seek to examine.
 Are these problems a violation of an indispensable hermeneutical principle and therefore speak to the validity, or invalidity as the case may be, of the interpretations?

-I contend that the Calvinist interpretations lead us into a divine determinism that is incoherent with the biblical testimony of a real-time-dynamic contingency which includes real possibility, potentiality, moral responsibility and culpability.
+I contend that the Calvinist interpretations lead us into a divine determinism that is incoherent with the biblical testimony of a real-time-dynamic contingency which includes real human freedom, possibility, potentiality, moral responsibility and culpability.
 It is the fact that Calvinism is incoherent with these realities that makes it implausible.
-It is my contention that theological or soteriological propositions or interpretations that violate the law of non-contradiction or other laws of logic, landing us in logical or moral incoherence or inconsistency, must be false.
+It is my contention that theological or soteriological propositions or interpretations that violate the law of non-contradiction or other laws of logic, landing us in logical or moral incoherence, inconsistency or contradiction must be false.
 Coherence, consistency and non-contradiction are necessary elements in a sound hermeneutic.
 The Calvinist interpretations therefore lack hermeneutical justification and therefore do not warrant our belief.
 Hence they are to be rejected as valid interpretations of Scripture.

 An essential concern in this discussion has to do with defining the nature of God and the possibilities and impossibilities that follow.
 Some things are impossible, even for God.
 God cannot lie.
 God cannot do evil.
 God cannot make a square circle or have 2 + 2 = 5.
 God cannot change his divine nature.
 God is love.
 God is good.
 God is just.
 God is merciful.
 God is gracious.
 God is compassionate.
 And for these to be meaningful, what we perceive as loving, good, just, merciful, gracious and compassionate, must be an accurate reflection of these qualities in God.
 What we know of these qualities cannot be reversed when applied to God, as if God can be love in a way that certainly would be for us the opposite of love, or just in a way that certainly would be unjust to us, and good in a way that for us is simply not good.
 If this were the case, if God’s love, justice, and goodness were so different from our perceptions of them we would not know what God is truly like.
 We need to know what these things mean and the only way we know this is when our conceptions of these are substantively the same as God’s.
 We know what love is because we know what it is for God to love.
 The same goes for justice and goodness.
 This is not to pattern God after our own image but to acknowledge the biblical doctrine of the imago Dei, that is, that we are made in his image.